How Well Do My Results Generalize Now? The External Validity of Online Privacy and Security Surveys: Methodology

-Furthermore, we do not use corrections (such as Benjamini-Hochberg or Bonferroni) to be the most cautious regarding our results.
+We do not use corrections (e.g., Benjamini-Hochberg, Bonferroni) to analyze our results.
 These corrections control for Type I errors (false discovery rate) by limiting the number of erroneously statistically significant results ($p$-values $<0.05$).
-However, we are attempting to examine results that \textit{do not} significantly differ between samples (i.e., $p>0.05$), so these corrections could in fact overstate our results.
+However, we are attempting to find results that \textit{do not} significantly differ between samples (i.e., $p>0.05$), so these corrections could in fact overstate our results.